v2sCollections/Constellation/README.md

 - Bullet hole impacts are now much more realistic.
 - Gravity now affects inventory/carry weight.
 - Increased the density of highly populated planets by about 25%.
+- You can heal conditions, afflictions, and health by entering an infirmary bed if you have a crew member with the medical perk onboard.
+- Make city info kiosk terminals in New Atlantis and Akila City useful by giving you directions to stores and other buildings.
+- Discharging firearms in settlements while not in combat causes NPCs to panic and is considered a crime.
 </details>

 ![](https://s11.gifyu.com/images/SgFMA.jpg)